 In Revelation 1, we find the apostle John in exile on the tiny island of Patmos.
 Having been the overseer of the churches in Asia Minor, he was banished from society by the Romans to reduce his religious influence (verse 9).
 Exile was a horrible sentence, second only to the death penalty.
 In this context of persecution, John received the most detailed vision of things to come given to any apostle.

 When Christ appeared to John, he saw seven lampstands representing the seven churches.
 Standing among them was “One like the Son of Man” (verse 13).
-Jesus came as the “light of the world” (John 1:9; 8:12), and then commissioned us to be “the light of the world” (Matthew 5:14).
+Jesus came as the “light of the world” (John 1:9; 8:12) and then commissioned us to be “the light of the world” (Matthew 5:14).
 John’s vision was a physical representation of this imagery.
-Christ was standing in His rightful place in the midst of the churches.
+Christ was standing in His rightful place amid the churches.